lmmx/polars-config-meta/README.md

 1. **Issues & Discussions**: Please open a GitHub issue for bugs, ideas, or questions.
 2. **Pull Requests**: PRs are welcome!
 This plugin is a community-driven approach to persist DataFrame-level metadata in Polars.

+## Polars development

+There is ongoing work to support file-level metadata in the Parquet writing, see [this PR](https://github.com/pola-rs/polars/pull/21806) for details.

 ## License

 This project is licensed under the MIT License.